Our research is editorially independent but we may earn a commission for purchases made through our links.

-If you’re looking for a luxury getaway in the Sunshine State, West Palm Beach and Palm Beach are a great place to start.
-Lined with historic landmarks, upscale resorts and sun-kissed beaches, spend your afternoon lounging along the shore, shop through the couture shops along Worth Avenue and walk along South Ocean Boulevard to admire the Mediterranean mansions.
+If you’re looking for a luxury getaway in the Sunshine State, West Palm Beach and Palm Beach are great places to start.
+Lined with historic landmarks, upscale resorts, and sun-kissed beaches, spend your afternoon lounging along the shore, shop through the couture shops along Worth Avenue and walk along South Ocean Boulevard to admire the Mediterranean mansions.
 Clematis Street offers a lively nightlife scene, while the area’s upscale dining and luxurious day spas offer plenty of pampering opportunities.

 St. Augustine Beach

-Known for its surf-worthy waves made famous by pro surfer Kelly Slater, Cocoa Beach is equally as popular for its laid-back ambiance, lined with cool waterfront bars and fishing pier.
-The beach’s sandbanks, along with sea oats and rolling dunes, create the perfect spot to lounge in between surf sessions, or head to the pier to soak up the Atlantic Ocean views at a beachfront restaurant.
+Known for its surf-worthy waves made famous by pro-surfer Kelly Slater, Cocoa Beach is equally as popular for its laid-back ambiance, lined with cool waterfront bars and a fishing pier.
+The beach’s sandbanks, along with sea oats and rolling dunes, create the perfect spot to lounge in between surf sessions or head to the pier to soak up the Atlantic Ocean views at a beachfront restaurant.